Bozar/OneMoreLevel/user/doc/hound.md

 * z, Z: The NPC is outside a fog.
 * t, T: The NPC is inside a fog.

 When outside a fog, an NPC moves in eight directions and bites PC diagonally.
-When inside a fog, an NPC acts cardinally.
-A hound can see PC 6 steps away.
+When inside a fog, an NPC moves and bites cardinally.
+A hound can see PC from 6 steps away.
 The boss always knows PC's position.

 When an NPC hits PC, a PC's doppleganger is created if there isn't one already.
 The doppleganger is shown as a number.
 A newly created doppleganger has 9 hit points.
 Further bites reduce its hit point.
 You lose the game when the hit point decreases to 0.
 You can destroy the doppleganger as if it is a hound.